Total War: ROME II - Emperor Edition

 For example auxiliary and and area of recruitment elite units will generally be faster to recruit than dedicated factions elite units.
 Also certain units like volunteer legionaries will be faster to recruit.

 Unit upkeep and recruitment cost have been adjusted overall.
 Elite and general units are now much more expensive to employ and maintain compared to levy troops.
-Mercenaries are now cheaper to employ but more expensive to maintain compared to regular troops.
+Mercenaries are cheaper to employ but more expensive to maintain.
 Additionally, AOR and AUX troops will be cheaper to employ and maintain compared to faction troops

 Units will become more capable as they earn chevrons, however, promotions will be gradually slower as units earn more chevrons.
 Additionally replenishment is slower and tied to provincial, seasonal and other effects as-well.
-This means that loosing a substantial amount of highly experience units will have a much greater effect of the effectiveness of that unit both short and long term, thereby increasing the risk/reward of committing experienced units to dangerous/critical engagements.
+This means loosing a substantial amount of highly experience units will have a greater influence on the effectiveness of that unit both short and long term.

 Additional changes

-- New auto Resolve script modified from AoH details can be found in changelog 3 Jan 2025.
+- Remade auto Resolve script modified from AoH review changelogs details.

 - Roman/Greek world equipment influence: Most Roman+aux/aor and Greek units include varied Roman/Greek equipment.